-- Appendix 2-Common behaviour when a child/young person is a witness of domestic abuse; - Appendix 3-Directory of Services.
+- Appendix 1-Domestic abuse support services available; - Appendix 2-Common behaviour when a child/young person is a witness of domestic abuse; - Appendix 3-Directory of Services.

 "The school governors and the Education Authority will not tolerate threatening and aggressive behaviour on its premises, nor verbal or physical abuse to parents, staff or pupils."